-How John Mellencamp Became Johnny Cougar on ‘Chestnut Street Incident’
+How John Mellencamp Became Johnny Cougar on His Debut Album, ‘Chestnut Street Incident’

 Mellencamp hooked up with David Bowie’s former manager Tony DeFries, who marketed the 24-year-old Indiana singer-songwriter as the second coming of Bruce Springsteen with a hint of Bowie, and then saddled him with the name Johnny Cougar.
 According to a mid-'80s profile by Rolling Stone, the whole thing sullied Mellencamp’s reputation for years.

-Having been mostly a bar band singer to that point, Mellencamp laid down a bunch of cover songs for the album -- which was released in October 1976 -- in his hometown of Bloomington, Ind., including Roy Orbison’s “Oh, Pretty Woman,” the Lovin’ Spoonful’s “Do You Believe in Magic,” the Doors’ “Twentieth Century Fox” and Elvis Presley’s “Jailhouse Rock.”
+Having been mostly a bar band singer to that point, Mellencamp laid down a bunch of cover songs for the album – which was released on Oct.
+1, 1976 – in his hometown of Bloomington, Ind., including Roy Orbison’s “Oh, Pretty Woman,” the Lovin’ Spoonful’s “Do You Believe in Magic,” the Doors’ “Twentieth Century Fox” and Elvis Presley's “Jailhouse Rock.”
 He then moved to New York City’s Hit Factory studio to record a handful of originals.

 The covers were fairly standard renditions; nothing stood out or would be any different from what you might hear live at the local watering hole on any given Saturday night.
 And when it came to the originals, it was a mixed bag.
 “Good Girls” is a paint-by-numbers narrative on what separates the squeaky clean women from those who are into one-night stands.
 And “Sad Lady” is borderline unbearable in describing someone who is, well, sad.